vinid223/GcloudStorage-docker/README.md

 gcloud-storage-docker is configured by setting the following environment variables during the launch of the container.

-- ACCESS_KEY - your GCP access key for a service account
+- ACCESS_KEY - your GCP access key for a service account.
+The string should not contains the character `|`.
-- SECRET_KEY - your GCP secret key for a service account
+- SECRET_KEY - your GCP secret key for a service account.
+The string should not contains the character `|`
 - GCSPATH - your GCS bucket and path (ex: gs://personal-backup-bucket/)
 - GCSOPTIONS - custom parameters to gsutil. (ex: "-d" to have a exact copy of the local files (delete on the bucket files that don't exists anymore) )